Disclaimer: This blog post contains affiliate links. This allows me to earn a small commission at no cost to you.

 I also loved the thought of having students reflect on how they feel they understood an assignment.
 I had looked at many options on Pinterest - but again, nothing really stuck with me.
 I liked the idea of having different colored turn in bins, or labels for their level of understanding, but I wanted something that wouldn't require me remembering who had put what paper in each bin for each assignment.
 Then, I had the idea to combine these two procedures (highlighting their name and reflecting) and alas, Reflect and Highlight was born!
 I know I'm probably not the first teacher to ever think of this, but if it helps anyone else as much as it helped me, I definitely wanted to share!

 It goes like this: after students check off their name on the checklist for the assignment, they grab a highlighter that corresponds to their level of understanding about that particular assignment.
 I have these highlighters conveniently located by my turn in baskets, and marked with washi tape so that they don't walk off!
 Students simply grab one, swipe their name ONE time (yes, this is a procedure I teach, otherwise they highlight multiple times until their name is barely readable!), and turn their paper in.
+Even better?
+These flower highlighters work SO well for this procedure and cut down on the amount of highlighters you need floating around.

 These Levels of Understanding Reflect and Highlight Posters, with an editable version available in the resource in my TeachersPayTeachers store as well!
 See below for how I teach the procedure and implement this within my classroom.
+There's a one page version as well as editable posters for each level and turn-in directions.
+It's easy to make it work for your classroom!

 Level 1 - I do not understand, YET.
 I needed support to complete it.